getampt/docs/environments.md

 ## Environments

-The actual code and resources for an **app** run in isolated **environmemts**.
+The actual code and resources for an **app** run in isolated **environments**.
 Each **environment** contains its own set of independent resources including separate copies of data and storage.
 The resources within each **environment** are identical, so you can ensure that your application will run the same way across all phases of development.

 Ampt's isolation model and rapid provisioning technology uses **environment "types"** to enable incredibly powerful workflows.